The Who, What, Why, Where, When, And How

 Pinker [The Blank Slate] said this about our minds development from our ancient ancestors to the present situation we are living in: “These ways of knowing and core intuitions are suitable for the lifestyle of small groups of illiterate, stateless people who live off the land, survive by their wits, and depend on what they can carry.
 Our ancestors left this lifestyle for a settled existence only a few millennia ago, too recently for evolution to have done much, if anything, to our brains.
 Conspicuous by their absence are faculties suited to the stunning new understanding of the world wrought by science and technology.
 For many domains of knowledge, the mind could not have evolved dedicated machinery, the brain and genome show no hints of specialization, and people show no spontaneous intuitive understanding either in the crib or afterward.
 These include modern physics, cosmology, genetics, evolution, neuroscience, embryology, economics and mathematics.

 Our flaws, coupled with our technological innovations, are now creating conditions that are placing our survival as a species in jeopardy.
 Unfortunately I am beginning to think we might be too flawed to survive without divine intervention, a global epiphany or draconian measures on our part.
 Being an avid reader and lover of history I am also beginning to question if we are even worthy of survival.
-Certainly many are but overall as a society we seem to be reluctant to realistically deal with our problems.
+Certainly many are but overall as a society we seem to be reluctant to realistically deal with our problems and when we do it is often at the last minute and done emotionally or in haste which creates unforeseen negative consequences “down the road.”
+Consequences that could have been avoided and compensated for with logic and reason.
 (Terrible to say but with the future our flaws have the potential of creating extinction might not be the worst option.)
 One human living an average lifespan has the potential to make thousands of mistakes during their lifetime, some minor and some major and unfortunately some with serious long term and far reaching consequences for themselves or others.
 When you are dealing with a few billion people the number of possible mistakes would be close to, if not, infinite.
 A mistake by one can set off a chain reaction like the “domino effect”.
 While that is understandable in the abstract an excellent comparison is described by Steven Pinker in his The Blank Slate: “With a few thousand nouns that can fill the subject slot and a few thousand verbs that can fill the predicate slot, one already has several million ways to open a sentence.
 The possible combinations quickly multiply out to unimaginably large numbers.
 Indeed, the repertoire of sentences is theoretically infinite,…..And if the number of sentences is infinite, the number of possible thoughts and intentions is infinite too,……..”
-Although he was talking about language the essence of the analogy is there which can be applied to virtually everything.
+Although he was talking about language and thinking the essence of the analogy is there which can be applied to virtually everything.
 Being old and cynical (realistic) one of my core beliefs is that when given a choice the human race as a whole will almost invariably do the wrong thing.
 There is little doubt most horrors in human history have come from emotions overriding reason which usually results in the wrong thing.
 Not all emotions are irrational such as grief at the loss of a loved one but even it can be and often has triggered the emotion of revenge, which while understandable is irrational from a civilized perspective.
 Any revenge or punishment should come from the state not individuals.
+Blood feuds are irrational and irrationality is a characteristic of inferiority.
+In America there has sprung up a crop of prosecutors that refuse to prosecute crimes, even violent ones.
+This increases violence and promotes a vigilante mentality among the victims.
+This accelerates the drift to anarchy.
+Since this is idiotic and it is reasonable to assume these prosecutors IQs are above the idiot category we must assume it is done intentionally to create anarchy.
+We will get into why in future essays.

 “1.1.1 Animal Behavior